 (3) The right conferred by subsection (2) does not include authority to install any works or object on the land concerned.

-[Section 25A inserted by No. 49 of 2000 s.
+[Section 25A inserted: No. 49 of 2000 s.
 33.]

 26. Local by-laws for s.
 25A(2)

 Local by-laws may be made for the regulation and control of the taking of water under subsection (2) of section 25A, and may include a prohibition in particular circumstances on the taking of water for a purpose mentioned in that subsection.